 A refuge for care and repair

 The Cradle of Care is an emerging cooperative land project in Pisgah Forest, North Carolina, on the ancestral homelands of the Cherokee.
-Our vision is to be a multicultural, cooperatively-owned center for the spiritual and cultural work of learning, care, and repair across lineages.
+Our vision is to be a multicultural, cooperatively-owned refuge for the spiritual and cultural work of learning, care, and repair across lineages.

 The Cradle of Care vision emerged over two years of building relationships through the ancient technologies of walking, talking, and listening; fires, meals, and music; gathering, resting, and celebrating.